ybrenning/algodat_practice/data_structures/hash_tables/README.md

 ![Source: Introduction to Algorithms](media/hash_table.png)

 "The advantage of using hashing is that the table address of a record can be directly computed from the key.
-Hashing implies a function `h`, when applied to a key `k`, produces a hash `M`.
+Hashing implies a function $h$, when applied to a key $k$, produces a hash $M$.
-However, since `M` could be potentially large, the hash result should be mapped to finite entries in the hash table—or slots—several methods can be used to map the keys into the size of hash table `N`.
+However, since $M$ could be potentially large, the hash result should be mapped to finite entries in the hash table—or slots—several methods can be used to map the keys into the size of hash table $N$.
 The most common method is the division method, in which modular arithmetic is used in computing the slot." \
 _Source: Wikipedia_

 This is often done in two steps, \
-`Hash = Hash-Function(Key)` \
+$Hash = Hash-Function(Key)$ \
-`Index = Hash % Hash-Table-Size`
+$Index = Hash \mod Hash-Table-Size$

 Searching a hash table typically consists of two parts.
 The first part is computing a hash using the hash function.